 VERIFYSVR, as well as adjusting some functions to make them the same as those in the greydaemon patch which minimises code complexity if both are used.

-I withdrew the first public release 1.16 having found bugs with how it read its environment variables - I see no point in having this broken code in the public domain when the newer version addresses this issue, with only a minor update to the functionality ("Controlling user" info).
-However, should you have downloaded this version and wish to continue to use it rather than upgrade, you should explicitly state both the address and port being used by
+The first public release 1.16 was withdrawn having found bugs with how it read its environment variables - there seems no point in having this broken code in the public domain when the current version addresses this issue, with only a minor update to the functionality ("Controlling user" info).